GeorgeQuantAnalyst/GeorgeQuantAnalyst/README.md

 # Hi there, I am George Quant Analyst 👋

 ## About me
-I am a quant analyst and trader focused on trading cryptocurrency futures.
+I am a quant analyst and trader focus on trading cryptocurrency futures.
 I also provide consultations in the fields of automation and the construction of algorithmic trading systems.

 ```
 My trading style is build LONG/SHORT portfolio control by algorithmic trading.